-Prerequisites: None for French 101; for French 102, French 101 or 2 years of high school French 5 hours lecture weekly
+Prerequisites: None for French 101; for French 102, French 101 or 2 semesters of high school French 5 hours lecture weekly

 Introduction to the language and culture of France for students with no formal training in French.
 Designed to develop comprehension, oral, reading, and writing skills.
 Utilizes discussions, dialogues, grammar, exercises, and directed compositions.
-Cultural materials integrated into course.
-Transfer credit: UC, CSU
+Cultural materials integrated into course. transfer credit: UC.
+CSU